How to Reduce eCommerce Cart Abandonment and Recapture Your Desired Leads

 If you are running your site in WordPress then a simple yet powerful plugin can help you to build beautiful email templates.
 The weMail allows you to send authenticated bulk emails at an insanely low price without sacrificing deliverability.

 Pop-up Message in Your Site

 Online traders can use a pop-up message to reduce cart abandonment remarkably.
-An abandonment cart message is an interactive overlay message displayed to a user when he/she is about to leave the site after adding some items in the cart.
-If you can show the messages at the right time then it will convince more users to stay on your site, collect potential leads, gather fruitful insights and increase sales as well.
+An abandonment cart message is an interactive overlay message displayed to a user when he/she is about to leave the site after adding some items to the cart.
+If you can show the messages at the right time then it will convince more users to stay on your site, collect potential leads, gather fruitful insights, and increase sales as well.